 Once an egg is fertilized with sperm, the fertilized egg enters the uterus roughly 4-7 days after conception.
-However, there is great variance in the time of implantation and it can happen between 6-12 days after conception, which is approximately day 16-30 of the menstrual cycle (source).
+However, there is great variance in the time of implantation, and it can happen between 6-12 days after conception, which is approximately day 16-30 of the menstrual cycle (source).

-Spotting vs. Bleeding: if you are pregnant you will not have a regular period.
-A regular period may have heavy bleeding for 3-7 days, whereas if you are pregnant and have some bleeding, it is likely implantation bleeding or placental dysfunction (source).
+Spotting vs. Bleeding: if you are pregnant, you will not have a regular period.
+A regular period may be heavy bleeding for 3-7 days, whereas if you are pregnant and have some bleeding, it is likely implantation bleeding or placental dysfunction (source).
 Implantation bleeding occurs in up to 24% of women and can happen when the embryo gets implanted in the uterus.
 It takes 6-12 days after conception for implantation to occur, which unfortunately is around when you may begin your period as well and may initially confuse you (source).
 Implantation bleeding, however, unlike heavier period bleeding, is generally light spotting.
 Heavy bleeding could be a sign of miscarriage or a menstrual period (source).

-Food cravings/aversions: it’s pretty well known that many women have an increased appetite and food cravings during PMS, but food cravings and aversions associated with pregnancy are often more specific and intense than during PMS or prior to menstruation.
+Food cravings/aversions: It’s pretty well known that many women have an increased appetite and food cravings during PMS, but food cravings and aversions associated with pregnancy are often more specific and intense than during PMS or prior to menstruation.
 Sudden cravings or developing a dislike of favorite foods are both common throughout pregnancy.
 A food craving or aversion can last the entire pregnancy or vary throughout this time period.

 Nausea and/or vomiting: Nausea and vomiting are not typical symptoms of PMS.
 Some women do experience this during PMS, but it’s not common.
 It is, however, fairly common during early pregnancy.
 This symptom can start anywhere from 2 to 8 weeks after conception and can continue throughout pregnancy.
 Commonly referred to as "morning sickness," it can actually occur at any time during the day.

-Frequent urination: In the first few weeks of pregnancy, the body produces a hormone called human chorionic gonadotropin, which increases blood flow to the pelvic region, causing women to have to urinate more often.7
+Frequent urination: In the first few weeks of pregnancy, the body produces a hormone called human chorionic gonadotropin, which increases blood flow to the pelvic region, causing women to have to urinate more often.

 Cramping: Cramping and pain are common for women during PMS and during menstrual periods.
-The pain can be quite high during a period.
+The pain can be quite intense during a period.
 You may have cramping in the early stages of pregnancy, but the symptoms are typically mild (source).

 Reference for the above information can be found here (source).